ohollmen/router66/README.md

 Constructor options:

-- defpath - Default path for routing.
+- **defpath** - Default path for routing.
 This path is routed-to when routing is activated with router.start().
-- noactcopy - When
+- **noactcopy** - When an array of action nodes with "extended/additional properties" is passed, set this to make sure that properties beyond path and hdlr are included.

 ## router.add(path, hdlr) - Adding Routes